Most U.S. Workers Think 9-to-5 Is a Thing of the Past

-According to a recent survey from CareerBuilder, nearly 3 in 5 workers (59%) believe the traditional 9-to-5 workday is a thing of the past.
+According to a recent survey from CareerBuilder, nearly three in five workers (59%) believe the traditional 9-to-5 workday is a thing of the past.

 Forty-five percent of say they complete work outside of office hours; and 49% say they check or answer emails when they leave work.

 The national survey was conducted online by Harris Poll on behalf of CareerBuilder between May 11 and June 7, 2016, and included a representative sample of 3,244 full-time workers in the private sector across industries and company sizes.